kw7oe/kw7oe.github.io/content/posts/writing-a-vim-command.md

 ## Command to insert text

-If we want to insert text, we will need to use the `:put` command, which is the `p` in normal mode.
+If we want to insert text, we will need to use the `:put` command, which is similar to the `p` in normal mode.

 ```vimrc
 :command MyCommand put "Hello World"